Dyrcona/gitdemo/Examples/adding-diff-output-to-commits.md

     git switch main

 At this point, *Commits.md* is edited to insert the saved output and add some explanatory text.
-The changes were then committed as normal.
+The changes are committed as normal.